 detailed risk assessments from our engineering partners

 From 23 March and during April and May, our engineers only visited properties to make essential repairs.
-From June onwards, the following metering activities are restarting:
+From June onwards, the following activities are restarting:

 Smart meter installations